We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 Use the program Apple Podcast image above as your Apple episode image

-More and more podcasts are simply using the Apple image tag, but this allows the image you added above to be used on all platforms by ensuring the proper tags are used within your RSS feed.
+More and more podcasts are simply using the Apple image tag, <itunes:image>; this allows the image you added above to be used on all platforms by ensuring the proper tags are used within your RSS feed.

 This does the exact same thing as the option above, but adds the image to another image tag in your feed, just in case a platform does not use any of the Apple-created image tags.

-Specify custom episode titles for podcast feeds.
-Enabling this will automatically prepend or append your podcast title to your episode titles.
-Keep in mind, that some platforms like Apple Podcasts will remove titles added with this option.
+Customize your episode titles for podcast feeds.
+Enabling this will automatically add your podcast title to your episode titles.
+Please note that some platforms like Apple Podcasts may remove titles added with this option.

 More information for this feature is coming soon.

 Let listeners know where you host and produce your podcast.

-A parental rating is used to display your content on Blubrry applications available on internet-connected TVs, it’s important to set your parental rating appropriately.
+If you plan to distribute your podcast on Blubrry applications available on internet-connected TVs, it’s important to set your parental rating appropriately.
 The TV Parental Rating applies to both audio and video media.

-The following settings will affect the display of your podcast’s listing on Apple Podcasts, or when/how your podcast appears in Apple Search results, it’s important to configure the following settings.
-Some fields are used on other platforms as well, so it’s wise to fill out all fields.
+If you want your podcast to display properly on Apple Podcasts and in Apple Search results, it’s important to configure the following settings.
+Some fields are used on other platforms as well, so it’s best to fill out all fields.

-This is a short description of your podcast or even a tagline you associate with the show.
-This should be no longer than one or two sentences.
+This is a brief description of your podcast or a catchy tagline.
+Keep it short and sweet, no more than one or two sentences.

-Give a full-length description of your podcast.
-This can be a paragraph or two if needed.
-Your summary cannot exceed 4,000 characters in length and should not include HTML, except for hyperlinks.
-We recommend enabling the option to wrap the summary values with <![CDATA[ … ]]> tags, as this will help the information to display correctly with podcast apps and directories.
+Provide a detailed description of your podcast.
+You can write a paragraph or two if necessary.
+Your summary should not exceed 4,000 characters and should not include HTML, except for hyperlinks.
+It’s recommended when enabling the option to wrap the summary values with <![CDATA[ … ]]> tags, as this ensures that the information displays correctly with podcast apps and directories.